 Biblical fasting is not all about food!
 Not all examples of a Biblical Fast are about Food

 The last two examples give me an understanding that to fast and pray is really about replacing things that satisfy us physically with God for a time and specific purpose.

 In the past, I have fasted from food and found that to draw me nearer to God in deep ways.

-The physical reminder of hunger are a prompt to pray, worship and draw nearer to God.
+The physical reminder of hunger is a prompt to pray, worship and draw nearer to God.
 The emotional connection to food (believe me there is an emotional connection) can actually drive me to my knees more intensely!